EpocDotFr/staticjinjaplus/docs/templates.md

 You'll want to write your site's Jinja templates first: write them as usual.
 By default, staticjinjaplus searches for Jinja templates in the `templates` directory where it is invoked.
 You can change that by using `TEMPLATES_DIR`.

+!!! important
-Remember staticjinjaplus still stick with staticjinja's idiom: one Jinja template equal one rendered file, nothing more, nothing less.
+    Remember staticjinjaplus still stick with staticjinja's idiom: one Jinja template equal one rendered file, nothing more, nothing less (except for Markdown files).

 !!! warning
     HTML templates which extension is not `.html` will **not** be properly handled by staticjinjaplus for the sake of